vvisigoth/aca_dev/README.markdown

 platform called Flipt.
 The Flipt platform consists of two parts: the Course Theater and the Answerbase.
 The Course Theater is where students watch the video content and ask questions.
 The Answerbase is a Q&A forum linked to the Course Theater.
-The Answerbase allows students to upvote and downvote specific answers, as well as subscribe to questions whose answers they are interested in.
-The MOOC platform is built with Django, JavaScript, HTML and CSS.
+The Answerbase allows students to up-vote and down-vote specific answers, as well as subscribe to questions whose answers they are interested in.

-The Flipt platform and all the video content were built by Anthony P. Arroyo.
+The MOOC platform is built with Python, JavaScript, HTML and CSS.
+Additional magic was provided by Django (Web framework for Python), Celery (Asynchronous Message Queuing) and Solr (Search Indexing).
+The whole project is deployed on Heroku.
+The Flipt platform and all the video content were built by Anthony P.
+Arroyo.

 ## Features ##

 ### Course Theater ###

-The Course Theater presents video material in playlist format, along with "next" and "previous" controls as well as "Autonext" (for playing all videos sequentially.
+The Course Theater presents video material in playlist format, along with "next" and "previous" controls as well as "Autonext" (for playing all videos sequentially).
 The video functionality takes advantage of the YouTube API to control playback.

 ![Course Home](https://raw.github.com/alohagarage/alohagarage.github.com/master/static/CourseHome.png)